 Some people might be hesitant to grant their customers such an ability, but in fact, people are not really eager to judge.
 What’s interesting is that they do become willing to leave a review only if what they receive is either the best thing they have ever got or the worst.
 Otherwise, they won’t bother to type a single word.

 Another way to empower your customers is what I’ve described a paragraph and two earlier.
 Transparency and accessibility give them a feeling of – one – they can access your company however they want and – two – they know what’s going on.

 Sadly because the way customers are served is often the “next please!” type of thing you often get a feeling of being treated as “just another one”.

 For a business that relies on coming-back traffic, such an approach is a big no. If you want your customers to feel well when interacting with your customer service, you have to keep in mind friendliness.

 It doesn’t mean that your customer service reps must make friends with anyone that calls them.
 It means being friendly and polite.
 It’s that simple, yet even huge companies who are supposed to know every in and out of a business world, forget about such basics.

-When it comes to a friendly customer service you have to remember about two aspects.
+When it comes to friendly customer service you have to remember two aspects.